This is a great recipe for the autumn using a popular winter squash. It packs a punch nutritionally and has a hint of spice. Vegan and gluten free.

 - 200g Black kale

-- 4 Tbsp Almond butter
+- 4 Tbsp Almond butter or smooth peanut butter

 - 1 Tsp Agave syrup